AscendNTNU/ros-workshop/README.md

 What happens when you try to fly into a box?

 ### Control drone from code
 Set up a subscriber to listen to the topic "/control/position_setpoint" topic you created in the last task.
+The given control node does not use any ROS code and thus requires extensive modification.
+Use perception.cpp as inspiration for how to get ROS functionality into control.cpp.

 Use `rostopic info /mavros/setpoint_raw/local` to find out what message type it expects.
 Import that message type into the control.cpp.
 Note that it will be inside mavros_msgs and not geometry_msgs as we've seen before, but the process is the same.
 For this workshop you only have to fill out the position attribute of the message, the others can be ignored.

-All the boxes are 2 meters tall, and the control drone should ensure that the drone always flies above the boxes.
-So even if the target on the control/position_setpoint topic is lower than 2 meter, the control node should account for this.
+All the boxes are 2 meters tall, and the control node should ensure that the drone always flies above the boxes.
+So even if the target on the control/position_setpoint topic is lower than 2 meters, the control node should account for this.

 Implement the control node as specified.
 You should now have a drone which does simple obstacle avoidance and flies to the box closest to it at the start.